lautarodragan/challenges.kraken-crypto-payments/README.md

 1. `listsinceblock` returns transactions affecting addresses known to bitcoind's wallet.
     1. This hypothetical Kraken software uses bitcoind's wallet rather than its own wallet implementation.
 1. `listsinceblock`'s `address` field: [_send_ transactions list the address sent to. _receive_ transactions list the address received with.](https://github.com/bitcoin/bitcoin/issues/16040#issuecomment-493315929).
+  - The known addresses of users are not really _of_ the users, they are addresses I own, which I created and asked users to transfer frunds to.
 1. At least some of the block hashes mentioned in the files don't exist in either mainnet or testnet.
     1. It's probably some regtest data.
 1. `listsinceblock` takes a mandatory `blockhash` argument and three optional ones: `target_confirmations`, `include_watchonly` and `include_removed`.